niketjha212/python-Netflix-EDA/README.md

 <h1 style="font-size: 40px;">🎬 Netflix Movies & TV Shows — Exploratory Data Analysis (EDA)</h1>

-A complete exploratory data analysis of the Netflix Titles Dataset, uncovering content trends, audience ratings, country contributions, release patterns, and more.
-This project demonstrates skills in data cleaning, analysis, visualization, and insight generation using real-world data.
+This project analyzes the Netflix catalog to uncover trends in content types, ratings, durations, countries, and growth over time.
+The goal is to transform the raw dataset into actionable insights using Python, pandas, matplotlib, and seaborn.

 📁 Dataset Overview:
 | Feature         | Value                      |